dipy/dipy/doc/installation.rst

     >>> import dipy

-You can also try to run the *.py files in the demos directory.
+You can also try to run the python files in the demos directory.

 Do they work?
 For any problems/suggestions please let us know by sending us an e-mail to nipy-devel@neuroimaging.scipy.org with subject starting